samu9/v-minesweeper/README.md

  ## Leaderboard
  Leaderboard keeps track of the best 5 scores for each difficulty.
  Custom grid sizes scores won't be saved.
- A 4 characters nickname must be inserted, and the leaderboard will update automatically.
+ When you set a new highscore a 4 characters nickname must be inserted, and the leaderboard will update automatically (it might take some time depending on internet connection and response times from the server).

  :exclamation: Poor Internet connection could lead to connection errors from Google Firebase.